vcvpaiva/NLIMath/README.md

 3. If one has a long span that is a concept, e.g. “enriched accessible categories”, we should also list the sensible subspans like “accessible category”.

-A subset of the 300 sentences do not have any mathematical concepts at all, e.g. "Further applications are given."
+A subset of the sentences  have no mathematical concepts at all, e.g. "Further applications are given."